 - smoked salmon

-People following the diet should avoid dairy products, specifically:
+People following the diet should avoid dairy products not in the "foods to eat" list, including yogurt.

 - Brazil nuts